ramongallego/Basecalling_on_GCP/README.md

 sudo ldconfig
 ```

-That protocol follows with installing `CuDNN` - I couldn't fetch the file with `wget`, so I downloaded the file to my computer and then uploaded to the VM using the `Upload file` option in the VM's console
+That protocol follows with installing `CuDNN` - I couldn't fetch the file with `wget`, so go to [NVIDIA DEVELOPER](https://developer.nvidia.com/user), and create a free account, and then download the file that matches the OS&architecture in your VM

+so I downloaded the file to my computer and then uploaded to the VM using the `Upload file` option in the VM's console

 ![image](https://user-images.githubusercontent.com/15640943/134709535-f77feede-1887-4084-989f-84095c636545.png)